megaluck/documentation/docs/introduction/01-install.rst

 As a result of step 8, three jar files will be generated:

   * **sdk/target/Sidechains-SDK-0.2.0.jar** - the main SDK jar file, that contains all the necessary classes and components;
   * **tools/sctool/target/Sidechains-SDK-ScBootstrappingTools-0.2.0.jar** - executable bootstrap tool.
 It is used to create the configuration of the new Sidechain.
-You can find all available commands and examples of usage in the examples/simpleapp/mc_sc_workflow_example.md file;
+You can find all available commands and examples of usage here

+  ..  code:: Bash

+      examples/simpleapp/mc_sc_workflow_example.md file;

   * **examples/simpleapp/target/Sidechains-SDK-simpleapp-0.2.0.jar** - in contains a Sidechain application example.
 You can find more details in the examples/simpleapp/readme.md file.